Wednesday, January 31, 2024

 Eventually, Hudson Soft would release their first console, the PC Engine, which was set to rival the NES.
 As you'd expect, Hudson would want to release a Bomberman game on their big next-gen system, so '90 feels like it expands upon everything from the original game.
 The weird mishapen human of the original has been replaced by the cute oval-headed bot we know and love, and even the professor and his lab are introduced right in the first cutscene.
 The game is split up into multiple worlds each with different aesthetics and music tracks, and there's even boss fights (albeit not very good ones) at the end of each world.
 The soundtrack takes the very simple loop of the first game and expands it into a bunch of melodies that would become iconic mainstays within the series.
 And on top of all of that, there's a Battle Mode now!
 It's pretty basic, as there's only one arena and it's multiplayer only, but it's still a step up.
 While Bomberman '90 still had some rough edges here and there, it can feel a tad repetitive and slow, it's a wonder how much Hudson managed to nail in their first true attempt at making a console Bomberman game.

-Bomberman II for the NES is genuinely brilliant.
+Bomberman II for the NES is a really strong sequel.
 For starters, I love how the title has multiple meanings.
 Bomberman II works perfectly as both a sequel to the original arcade game (which got a port to the NES), and as a sequel to the PC Engine reboot.
-And since the PC Engine wasn't super successful in America, I'm sure a lot of people here jumped straight from the arcade original to II, and the gap in quality is massive!
-Bomberman II is an incredibly confident game that refines the formula 90 had established even more.
-The battle mode is still multiplayer-only, and the bosses are gone, but the game feels a lot faster paced.
-Bomberman moves quicker, the game doesn't drag on as long, and it's the first game where you really get to feel overpowered as you accumulate a lot of power-ups.
+And since the PC Engine wasn't super successful in America, I'm sure a lot of people here jumped straight from the arcade original to II, and the gap in quality is massive from that perspective!
+When you play it right after Bomberman 90 though, it does feel like more of the same in a lot of ways.
+There's even a few steps back like the decreased amount of worlds and the lack of bosses, but on the other hand, I think II is a lot faster-paced of an experience than its direct predecessor.
+The short length, smaller arenas, and tighter, faster movement makes for a really digestible Bomberman game compared to the utter commitment that the PC Engine games can be.
 Bomberman II also improves in terms of the overall presentation.
 The story about Bomberman getting framed and put in prison is so silly and charming, and instantly makes for a super memorable premise.
-And the soundtrack is easily one of my favorites on the NES, really using the console's chiptune to its absolute fullest.
-I love how the first level theme starts exactly like the theme in the arcade original, but suddenly erupting into the extended melody that '90 introduced.
-Bomberman II is one of my favorite NES games and one of my favorite Bomberman games in general, it feels so refined, breezy, and polished.
+The soundtrack is definitely one of the better ones on the NES too, with Chikuma really using the console's chiptune to its absolute fullest.
+I love how the first level theme starts exactly like the theme in the arcade original, but suddenly erupting into the extended melody that 90 introduced.
+Bomberman II is one of my favorite NES games and a Bomberman game I will always have a soft spot for, it feels so refined, breezy, and polished.

 Bomberman 93 & Super Bomberman: Refining The Formula

 From here on out, Hudson Soft were really settling into the formula that Bomberman '90 established, with the next two mainline games refining it increasingly further.
-Bomberman '93 for the PC Engine introduced a bit more variety in the way the levels were laid out, and amped up the boss fights to be far larger-scale encounters.
+Bomberman '93 for the PC Engine is probably my favorite execution of that original formula, as it introduced more variety in level layouts, a bunch of level hazards like teleporters and conveyor belts, more unique and complex enemy AI, and proper large-scale boss fights.
 The multiplayer was expanded upon too with multiple arenas and the ability to bring in CPUs as opponents.
 Soon enough, we also got Super Bomberman, the first of several Bomberman titles on the SNES.
 The Super games would often reflect the state of the series at the time, and as such, Super Bomberman pretty much just further refines the formula.
 It lacks the larger and more complex levels of 93, but it introduces more weird level gimmicks like invisible walls and a world entirely based around fighting other Bombers.
-Like Bomberman II to 90, Super feels a lot polished and brisker-paced than 93, and the multiplayer feels even more accessible.
+It's a much brisker and arguably more polished game than 93 even if it doesn't feel quite as grand, and the multiplayer feels even more accessible than ever.
 The last four games have all been pretty consistently great, but it did feel like it was starting to become time for a change.

 Super Bomberman 2: On Another Level Entirely